Jaani Dushman: Ek Anokhi Kahani: Plot

-Two students named Rajesh and Madan (Sushant 'Siddharth' Ray) attempt to rape Divya.
+Rajesh and Madan attempt to molest Divya.
 They are stopped and beaten up by Karan, who takes them to the college's principal, Professor Joseph.
 He agrees to let the incident go if Divya forgives them, which she later does.
 However, Rajesh and Madan decide to avenge their humiliation.
 Soon after, Karan goes to London for work.
-Divya then begins to have premonitions of a past life and later learns that her name was Vasundhara in a past life, and she was in love with Kapil (Armaan Kohli), a snake with magical powers.
-Their love life was shattered when they disturbed an angry sage (Amrish Puri) who cursed them with separation until the 21st century.
-Kapil had to undergo a penance until the 21st century when Vasundhara will be reborn as Divya.
-He also gained supernatural strength, near-immortality, and the power to impersonate anything as a result of his penance.

 Under the pretext of inviting Divya to Atul's party, Rajesh imitates the voices of all the guys in the group and tricks her into coming to an abandoned fort earlier than the scheduled time for the party.
 Divya arrives, where she is brutally raped by Rajesh and Madan, prompting her to kill herself.
-Divya's friends arrive, and she curses them, thinking that they were involved in the rape.
-Kapil learns of her death and promises to get his revenge on everyone in the group.
+Divya's friends arrive, and before dying she curses them, thinking that they all were involved in the rape.

+Unknown to Divya, in her past life, she was a snake-woman Vasundhara and her partner was a snake-man named Kapil (Armaan Kohli), who had magical powers.
+Their happy life was shattered by an angry sage who cursed them with separation until the 21st century.
+Kapil had to undergo penance until the 21st century when Vasundhara will be reborn.
+He also gained supernatural strength, near-immortality, and the power to impersonate anything as a result of his penance.
+The sage warned him that he could be defeated or killed by one supernaturally powerful mortal being.
+Though Divya has just died, her spirit has survived.
+Kapil gets very angry to learn of her death and promises to get his revenge on everyone in the group.
+Divya’s spirit joins Kapil to avenge her humiliation and death, not against the two guilty members, but against all the male members in group.

 As a result, Madan is killed the same night by Kapil.
 Divya is meanwhile reduced to a soul, who could enter human bodies and control them as per her wish.
-Rajesh gets married and his best friends arrive at the party.
-On that night, she enters the soul of his bride and kills him.
+Rajesh gets married and his friends arrive at the party.
+On that night, she enters the body of his bride and kills him.

 Kapil and Divya decide to kill everyone (everyone whose voice Rajesh had imitated) who coerced her to go to the fort.
 Kapil impersonates a driver who gives a lift to Victor when his car broke down.
 After isolating him, Kapil runs over Victor with a motorbike.
 He goes to the party in Lonavala impersonating Victor and kills Abdul by electrocuting him.